limzerui/PanSea/README.md

 - Provides a conversational interface for everyday banking, reducing the need for complex app navigation
 - Supports key operations to mimic real banking:
   - Account creation → onboard new users quickly
-  - Deposits → add funds easily
+  - Deposits → add funds easily (Not supported currently)
-  - Withdrawals → access funds on demand
+  - Withdrawals → access funds on demand (Not supported currently)
   - Transfers → move money between accounts instantly
 - Understands and responds in multiple Southeast Asian languages (English, Bahasa Indonesia, Tagalog, Thai, Vietnamese), making banking more inclusive and accessible
 - Automatically validates and asks for missing details, ensuring smooth and error-free transactions